 Monitoring and reporting mechanisms

+Risk Analysis

 Project schedule

 Process Flow Diagrams

 Appendix

 Background

 Our software will operate a device that will keep the capacity of Electric Vehicle batteries protected and allow for EV batteries to be transported more efficiently.
 There will be a climate control system that will keep the battery stored in its optimal temperature range of 40-80 degrees Fahrenheit, either through means of electrical heating to prevent capacity drainage through the cold, or an air filtration system that moves air in and out of the case to avoid air stagnation.
 There will also be a critical failure system in place that will activate if the EV battery experiences an impact, or a fire breaks out inside the device that will release a fire suppression system that will neutralize the toxic fumes and flames that can be generated from these critical events.
 While we will not have access to the hardware equipment necessary for this project, we were planning to test out software logic protocols with data values stored in database files that we would use to simulate situations that the software would encounter like temperature variations, moisture entering the box or critical safety failures like an impact or fire.